 Estimating the amount of resources needed¶

 It can be hard to estimate how many resources (CPU core hours / GPU hours) your project will need.
 The easiest way to find out is to apply for a NHR test project before handing in the proposal for a NHR normal or large project.

 Please keep in mind that individual compute nodes on HoreKa are always assigned to a single job exclusively.
 Please calculcate your resource consumption with 76 CPU cores per node, and not 152 CPU threads per node (see the Project accounting page).

 All NHR normal and large project proposals are reviewed by the multi-disciplinary Steering Committee of Baden-Wurttemberg and for large projects additionally by the NHR User Committee.
 Projects are marked as preliminary until the review phase is over.
 During this time a prinicipal investigator can already add contributors to the project (see the Manage project contributors chapter), and the project members are able to use HoreKa.

 While a project is in the reviewing phase (preliminary state), usage is limited to a maximum of 5% of the requested compute hours or 500,000 CPU compute hours (whichever is more).
+In the rare ccase of a long reviewing phase a higher fraction of the requested computing resources will be granted on an individual base.
 The full amount of granted resources becomes available as soon as the project will have been approved by the Steering Committee of Baden-Wurttemberg and for NHR large projects also by the NHR User Committee.

 Should the steering committee decline a project proposal, the associated accounts will lose access to HoreKa and no further computation is possible.